vick-noob/smartland/README.md

 ---

 ## 🚀 Overview
-**MonkeNFT Coupons** is a futuristic Web3 dApp designed for the MonkeDAO community.
+**MonkeMint** is a futuristic Web3 dApp designed for the MonkeDAO community.
 It allows users to **mint NFTs as coupons** that represent exclusive benefits such as:
 - 🎽 *Discounts on official Monke merchandise*
 - 🍌 *Access to the private Discord “Banana Club” lounge*